openvswitch/ovs/README.md

 To use Open vSwitch...

-- ...with Docker on Linux, read [INSTALL.Docker.md]
+- ...with Docker on Linux, read [INSTALL.Docker.rst]

 - ...with KVM on Linux, read [INSTALL.rst], read [INSTALL.KVM.md]